bleckfisk/audio-transcoder/README.md

 ```
 callback = {
   "id": "unique identification string of your choice accoring to message",
-  "from": {the input data that was sent to the transcoder},
-  "to": {the output data that was sent to the transcoder},
   "status": "a string containing either success or error depending on exceptions during the job",
   "errors": None or {[errormessage]}, dending on exceptions during the job.
 }